skovy/skovy.dev/content/blog/typescript-explained-in-javascript-extends/index.md

 }
 ```

-However, this interface is _extending_ another interface.
+However, this interface is _extending_ the `Book` interface.
 This behaves
 conceptually the same way as extending a class in JavaScript.
 The `AudioBook`
+interface extends the `Book` interface (inheriting the `title` property) and adds on
+two additional properties.

-interface is effectively equivalent to the following:
+The resulting interface is equivalent to the following.

 ```typescript
 interface AudioBook {